Permissions Reference¶

 How Rules Work¶

-Permissions are split between tool-level rules and subcommand-level
+Permissions are split between tool-level rules and pattern-level

 rules.
 The tool name (bash, edit_file, web_fetch, …) decides whether the

-call needs gating at all; subcommand buckets (bash, web_fetch, mcp, and
+call needs gating at all; pattern buckets (bash, web_fetch, mcp, and any

-any tool that registers its own bucket) further refine the decision based on
+tool that registers its own bucket) further refine the decision based on the

 Each rule list has three slots:

 Patterns are globs.
-For subcommand rules, the most specific (longest) matching pattern wins; on a tie, ask beats allow.
-Anything not matched defaults to Ask in Normal/Plan/Apply or Allow in Yolo.
+For pattern rules, the most specific (longest) matching pattern wins; on a tie, ask beats allow.
+Anything not matched falls back to tool, effect, and mode defaults.

 Default Tool Permissions¶